-Accommodation and food options are almost none and its advisable to take your food from the mainland when visiting the island.
-A new hotel with 4 rooms have been opened recently with the most basic facilities and food.
+Accommodation and food options are almost none and it’s advisable to take your food from the mainland when visiting the island.
+A new hotel with 4 rooms has been opened recently with the most basic facilities and food.

-Though most of the site you visit may be within a small radius, with average temperature 0f 30-34 C its advisable to hire a 3 wheeler or a small lorry form the jetty.
-The prices are more or less fixed with Rs 1500 for a full day tour fir a 3 wheeler and 2000-2500 for a small lorry.
+Though most of the sites you visit may be within a small radius, with an average temperature of 30-34 C it’s advisable to hire a 3-wheeler or a small lorry from the jetty.
+The prices are more or less fixed with Rs 1500 for a full day tour for a 3-wheeler and 2000-2500 for a small lorry.

 Map of Delft Island